MageMCU/Numerics/README.md

 ## In Development

 The Numerics project will be updated as needed for other projects.
-Moving on to other work..., FSM, PID, etc.
+Moving on to other work..., SJUL, FSM, PID, etc.

 ## Disclaimer and Terms